masteralbert100/Solstizer.exe/README.md

 this is totally amazing trust.
 Mbr doesnt work sadly though D: i tried though.

-# 🔒 Password 🔒
+# 🔒 Password - SolstizerMalware 🔒
-SolstizerMalware

 # ⚠ Notice ⚠
 Some gdi wont work in win xp due to some of the payloads being formatted in 32-bit argb format.